skinatro/arch-autoinstall/README.md

 To use this curl or wget the install_script.sh ,give it executable perms by chmod +x ,it should install the necessary packages and "hopefully" properly setup arch(I plan to try this inside vm {with few packages changed}),

-it should also download the post_install.sh and config_install.sh scripts as well
+it should also download the post_install.sh and config_install.sh scripts and makes them executable as well

 # post_install.sh

-Installs the programs I want and activates their services and other setup commands required
+This script enables multi-lib, adds aur helper - [yay](https://github.com/Jguer/yay), enables [chaotic aur](https://aur.chaotic.cx/) , updates the system , installs the packages I want then removes the orphaned packages

 # config_install.sh

 Restores the config files for most of the programs and themes it according to the theme.
-It will be available at this [repo] (https://github.com/skinatro/dotfiles)
+It will be available at this [repo](https://github.com/skinatro/dotfiles)

 * I haven't created the repo yet , so the link will be broken